 In 2011, I began reading Complexities: Beyond Nature and Nurture.
 The book is a result of a Wenner-Gren Foundation conference, edited by Susan McKinnon and Sydel Silverman, and features some of anthropology’s heavy-hitters.
+Although the authors expected a hit, what they got was anthro-flop-ology.
 From the preface:

 Whether the discussions were of human biological variation or sexuality, of genes or transnationalism, participants from one subfield after another spoke of the challenges posed by reductionisms of different kinds.
 For the most part, these reductionist trends originated from outside anthropology, but all our conferees were alarmed at how firm a hold they had taken in both academic and public life and at how feeble the response had been from anthropologists.
 (2005:viii)